derb12/pybaselines/docs/algorithms_2d/spline_2d.rst

 product, and :math:`I_g` and :math:`I_h` are the identity matrices of length :math:`g` and :math:`h`, respectively.
 After solving, the array :math:`v` can then be reshaped into the matrix :math:`V`.

-Since experimental data is measured on gridded data (ie. :math:`Y_{ij} = f(x_i, z_j)`), the above equation can be optimized following `[1] <https://doi.org/10.1016/j.csda.2004.07.008>`_ and expressed as a `generalized linear array model <https://en.wikipedia.org/wiki/Generalized_linear_array_model>`_ which allows directly using the matrices of the measured data, :math:`Y`, and the weights, :math:`W`, rather than flattening them, which significantly reduces the required memory and computation time.

 .. _generalized-linear-array-model-explanation:

+Since experimental data is measured on gridded data (ie. :math:`Y_{ij} = f(x_i, z_j)`), the above equation can be optimized following `[1] <https://doi.org/10.1016/j.csda.2004.07.008>`_ and expressed as a `generalized linear array model <https://en.wikipedia.org/wiki/Generalized_linear_array_model>`_ which allows directly using the matrices of the measured data, :math:`Y`, and the weights, :math:`W`, rather than flattening them, and significantly reduces the required memory and computation time.

 Let :math:`F` be the
 `face-splitting product operator <https://en.wikipedia.org/wiki/Khatri%E2%80%93Rao_product#Face-splitting_product>`_